‘The time is now’: Key insights from Elders CEO Mark Allison

 “For Australian agriculture we’ve got a minimum of another 18 months to two to three years of good conditions across the board, and there’s more cash floating around than there has been for a long time over the last couple of seasons, so I think it’s primed nicely.”

-With evokeAG.
-2022 on the horizon, ‘the time is now’, to connect and collaborate with the agrifood tech community – an opportunity Mark welcomes with confidence, having supported evokeAG. and its vision, since the inaugural event in 2019.
+With the return of evokeAG. in Adelaide, South Australia on 21-22 February 2023 , ‘the time is now’, to connect and collaborate with the agrifood tech community – an opportunity Mark welcomes with confidence, having supported evokeAG. as the Platnium Partner and its vision, since the inaugural event in 2019.

 “The challenge now for an event like evokeAG. is bringing forth, from every nook and cranny, the best innovation, unique ideas and technology because the current environment is a positive environment.”